RiverArchitect/program/README.md

  Note: Running River Architect with sample data requires at least ArcMap 10.6.

 # Usage
 Quick guide: Right-click on [Start_River_Architect.bat][1] and open the batchfile in a text editor.
-Ensure that the file points to the correct python interpreter (ArcMap's python.exe -- typically stored in C:\Python27\ArcGISx6410.6\).
+Ensure that the file points to the correct python interpreter (ArcMap's python.exe - typically located in C:\Python27\ArcGISx6410.6\).
 Save edits, close the batchfile and double-click on it to launch River Architect.
-For detailed installation and usage instructions, please refer to the [River Architect Wiki][2].
+The [River Architect Wiki](https://github.com/sschwindt/RiverArchitect/wiki/Installation) provides detailed installation and usage instructions.

 Please note that the 64-bit version of ArcGIS' python.exe is needed and that running the sample dataset requires ArcMap version 10.6 (10.5 will not work).